Exclusive vector-toponium photoproduction in hadronic collisions: Abstract

 \section{Abstract}

-The exclusive production of a vector - toponium $\psi_t$ state by photon - hadron interactions is investigated considering proton - proton and proton - nucleus collisions at the Large Hadron Collider (LHC) and Future Circular Collider (FCC) energies.
+An exploratory study of the exclusive production of a vector - toponium $\psi_t$ state by photon - hadron interactions is performed considering proton - proton and proton - nucleus collisions at the Large Hadron Collider (LHC) and Future Circular Collider (FCC) energies.
 The scattering amplitude is calculated using the $k_T$ - factorization formalism assuming that the vector - toponium state can be described by a Gaussian light-cone wave function and considering different models for the unintegrated gluon distribution.
 Predictions for the rapidity distributions and total cross - sections are presented.
+Our results indicate that the experimental measurement of this final state will be very difficult for the expected integrated luminosities at the LHC and FCC.